-Fig. 25-When the Injection Port is disabled a notice appears on the main screen.
+Fig. 24-When the Injection Port is disabled a notice appears on the main screen.

 4. To install the micropipette, see "Assembling the Capillary Kit" on page 10.
-5. When the micropipette is properly installed, click on the Settings area to access the Settings menu and press the Port OFF button to enable the Injection Port.
+5. When the micropipette is properly installed, click on the Settings area to access the Settings menu and press the Port OFF button to enable the Injection Port or press the Injection Disabled banner.
+The banner will disappear and the port will be enabled.